gavr123456789/Niva/README.md

 </p>

 Niva is a simple language that takes a lot of inspiration from Smalltalk.
-But leaning towards the functional side and static typed.
+But leaning towards the functional side and static types.
 Everything is still an object, but instead of classes, interfaces, inheritance, and abstract classes, we have tagged unions, which is the only way to achieve polymorphism.
 If you are not familiar with Smalltalk, its like lisp - everything is an expression(ifs, cicles etc) but not S-expressions, a different one without parentheses.

+For example, everything except the declaration is sending messages to objects(receivers).
+`1 + 2` is not a `+` operator, but a `+ Int` message for `Int` receiver. (there are no extra costs for that)

+Java-like: `1.inc().echo()`
+C-like: `echo(inc(1))`
+Lisp: `(echo (inc 1))`
+Niva: `1 inc echo`

+with args:
+Swift\Kotlin:
+`person fooBar(foo = 1, bar = 2)`
+Niva:
+`person foo: 1 bar: 2`
+Names of the args and method signature are the same thing.

+In essence, niva is highly minimalistic, since its ancestor is Smalltalk.
+It introduces types, unions, and associated methods.
+Yes there are no functions.

+On an imaginary complexity graph I would place the field here:
+Go < Niva < Java < Kotlin < Scala

-Everything in niva is a message for some receiver
-kinda like eveything is an S-Expression in Lisp `(+ 1 2)`
-but in niva there are 3 types of expressions:
+Everything in niva is a message for some receiver kinda like eveything is an S-Expression in Lisp `(+ 1 2)` but in niva there are 3 types of expressions:

 ```Scala
 1 + 2 // binary - 2 args